cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

    [data] select option [meta, range, subset, help, exit]? subset
    ```

-   It prompts you with the following options for selecting how you want to subset the model:
+   It prompts you back with the following options for selecting how you want to subset the model:

    ```
    [subset] select [volume, slice, xsection, back, exit]?
    ```

-   - **volume** - a subvolume of data
+   - **volume** - a sub-volume of data
    - **slice** - a slice along a coordinate axis
    - **xsection** - a vertical slice in an arbitrary direction